 \section{Introduction}

-Time series is a common way to represent the real-world time-spatial processes data.
-As an example of the widely-known applications, different cases of time series can be noted: weather stations, financial stocks, industrial sensors, etc. Due to various failures of the sensors itself of the connection issues, the time series may have gaps.
-The presence of gaps can be a significant problem for time series forecasting due to the fact that the vast majority of forecasting models can not proceed with gaps in training data.
+Time series is a common way to represent real-world time process data.
+As an example of the widely-known applications, different cases of time series can be noted: weather stations, financial stocks, industrial sensors, etc. Due to failures of the sensors themselves of the connection issues, the time series may have gaps.
+The presence of gaps can be a significant problem for time series forecasting since the vast majority of forecasting models can not proceed with gaps in training data.

 The existing open-source solutions (e.g. SSGP-Toolbox~\cite{sarafanov2020machine}) provide only relatively simple methods for the gap-filling.
 But simple methods can be very inaccurate if the size of the gaps is large.
 In the paper, we consider an approach for filling gaps based on composite models \cite{nikitin2020structural}.
 The composite models consist of several machine learning models and can be generated using automated machine learning methods (AutoML).
 The use of composite models could potentially decrease the error of the forecast.
 Since such models with several levels can approximate more complex dependencies in the data than single models do.

 The restored time series can be used in time series forecasting tasks in the future.
 Since the restored parts may differ from the original time series, it becomes hard to approximate relationships between elements in the time series.
 In this case, the forecast based on incorrectly reconstructed historical time series can be inaccurate~\cite{9283191}.
 To investigate this problem, research has also been conducted within the paper.

 The paper is organized as follows.
 The problem statement is described in Sec.~\ref{sec_ps}.
 The existing approaches and methods for gap filling in the time series are analyzed in Sec.~\ref{sec_related}.
 Sec.~\ref{sec_approach} contains the description of the proposed adaptive approach to the gap filling.
 The results of the experimental evaluation of the proposed approach for different datasets are described in Sec.~\ref{sec_exp}.
 The main conclusions are proved in Sec.~\ref{sec_concl}.